The Centre's Postgraduate Research Associates and Interns

 Philip Chung

-Philip is doing an LLM exploring technical challenges in developing a global free-access legal information system for research (he is responsible for much of AustLII's operations).
+Philip is doing an LLM exploring technical challenges in developing a global free-access legal information system for research (he is responsible for much of AustLII's operations as its executive director).
 He is also a Research Associate. see above

 Marie-Ange Peslages

-Marie-Ange is conducting research for a PhD at UNSW dealing with legal aspects of the role of Internet protocols in the regulation of cyberspace.
+Marie-Ange conducted research towards a PhD at UNSW dealing with legal aspects of the role of Internet protocols in the regulation of cyberspace.
 She is the winner of the 2004 "NewSouth Global scholar" international postgraduate research scholarship from UNSW.

 George Tian photo